stud0709/OneMoreSecret/password_generator.md

 You can define character lists behind every character class in the toolbar menu.

-Every time you change the settings or click the *magic wand* button, a new password is generated.
+Every time you change the settings or click 🪄, a new password is generated.
 Now you can manually edit, copy the **unencrypted** password to the clipboard, send it to another app or [auto-type](autotype.md) it to your desktop PC.

 ## Encrypting the password